cr0hn/dicti/README.txt

     pip install dicti

 ### Creating
+Import `dicti`.

+    from dicti import dicti

-Instantiate it like you would <!-- instantiate --> a normal dict;
+Then instantiate `dicti` like you would a normal dict;
 for example, these work.

     dict(foo = 'bar', answer = 42)